Tommy La Stella Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in baseball).
+- Guardians pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in the league).

-- Civale starts for the first time this season for the Guardians.
+- Quantrill takes the mound for his first start of the season for the Guardians.

-- The 27-year-old righty started and threw a third of an inning in his last appearance on Tuesday, Oct.
-18 against the New York Yankees.
+- When he last appeared on Sunday, Oct.
+16, the 28-year-old righty started the game and went five innings against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.